iuliaL/Chat-app/README.md

 # Chat-app
-- basic chat app using socket.io
+Basic chat app using Socket.io and Express to serve static files with a minimum styling and user experience